yshyshyshyshysh/Pandoc_Converter/README.md

 -   See the above.

 **Step 2.
 Install a LaTeX distribution**
--  Download the network install from the official website (not recommended): [TeX Live](https://www.tug.org/texlive/quickinstall.html) (it involves downloading and installing required files from the source server, which may take several hours).
+-  (Not recommended) Download the network install from the official website: [TeX Live](https://www.tug.org/texlive/quickinstall.html) (it involves downloading and installing required files from the source server, which may take several hours).
--  Download the pre-packaged installation image (*.iso) at once (recommended):<br>
+-  (Recommended) Download the pre-packaged installation image (*.iso) at once:<br>
     -  Enter [清华大学镜像站](https://mirrors.tuna.tsinghua.edu.cn/CTAN/systems/texlive/Images/) and download `texlive2024.iso`<br>
     -  Open the downloaded ISO file and double-click `install-tl-windows.bat` to install.